-Our focus at the moment is on making tack and all the accessories that accompany a saddle.
+Currently we don't make saddles, only the tack and all the accessories that accompany a saddle.
 We stock a swinging fender saddle that is made for us in Toowoomba by Toowoomba Saddlery.
 We then shape, oil and rig the saddle in Orange with our own rigging.
 If you would like some more information about this saddle, please don’t hesitate to contact us.

-We do plan to make saddles in the future.
-If you are interested in an Angus Barrett saddle, you can register your interest by sending us an email.
+This year we will begin our new venture into making our own saddles, however we are still in the design phase, so if you are interested in an Angus Barrett saddle, we would love to hear from you.
+You can register your interest by sending us an email.

 Where do you source your leather?

 Where we source our leather depends on what we are using it for.
-We choose the leather most ideally suited for the applications and that is of the highest possible quality.
+We choose the leather that is of the highest possible quality, and most ideally suited for the intended application of the product.
 For example: the leather we use for hand-stamping comes from USA because they are expert in tanning tooling leather; we source soft, garment leather for our tote bags from France, because the French are expert in fine leather for the fashion industry; and we source our Kangaroo lace from Australia, because it is strong and durable.

 Are all your products made in Australia?